observIQ/stanza/README.md

 ## What plugins are available?
 For more information on what plugins are available and how to configure them, take a look at our [documentation](/docs/README.md).

+## Can I route logs through a proxy server?
+Yes.
+The agent will respect `http_proxy` and `https_proxy` environment variables, as defined in Golang's [net/http](https://golang.org/pkg/net/http/#ProxyFromEnvironment) package.

 ## How do I contribute?
 Take a look at our contribution guidelines in [`CONTRIBUTING.md`](./CONTRIBUTING.md)